Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 One thing you notice right away from watching "911 Crisis Center": The emergency dispatcher job is not one for the faint of heart.

-The people who work at Chagrin Valley Dispatch, the emergency dispatch center featured in the new Oxygen series "911 Crisis Center," which premieres Saturday, November 6 at 9/8c on Oxygen, have to keep their cool and handle life-or-death situations as they answer 911 calls.
+The people who work at Chagrin Valley Dispatch, the emergency dispatch center featured in the Oxygen series "911 Crisis Center," Season 2 of which premieres Saturday, Sept.
+3 at 9:30/8:30c with new episodes airing at 9/8c beginning Sept.
+10, have to keep their cool and handle life-or-death situations as they answer 911 calls.
 Not only do they have to extract the necessary information from understandably concerned callers on the scene, but they also have to relay the information they're getting to authorities and often provide lifesaving instructions like how to do CPR, how to handle a stab wound until medical help arrives, or even how to deliver a baby.

 "This job is a lot.
 It takes a toll on your body and soul.
 You have to be able to balance life, work, work, work, kids, life," Nancy Woodruff, who has been a dispatcher for 30 years, explains in the video, above.